heyqbnk/mini-apps-template/README.md

 - Typescript

 ## Starting project on vk.com and m.vk.com
-At this time VKontakte requires HTTPS address of your application.
-To get this address we need to launch CRA in secure mode.
+At this time VKontakte requires https address of your application.
+To get it we need to launch CRA in secure mode.
 For this, we used HTTPS=true variable before launching react-scripts.

-In this project, to launch project in secure mode use command:
+In this project, to launch secure mode use command:

  ```bash
 yarn start:https